-How to Check for Extraneous Solutions in Logarithms: A thorough look
+How to Check for Extraneous Solutions in Logarithms: A complete walkthrough

 Introduction to Logarithms and Extraneous Solutions

 Extraneous solutions arise in logarithmic equations because of the inherent restrictions on the domain of logarithmic functions.
-During the solution process, we may perform operations that introduce solutions which violate this condition.
-Consider this: remember, the argument of a logarithm (the value inside the parentheses) must always be positive.
+So remember, the argument of a logarithm (the value inside the parentheses) must always be positive.
+Here's the thing — during the solution process, we may perform operations that introduce solutions which violate this condition.
 These are the extraneous solutions.

 Common Types of Logarithmic Equations Leading to Extraneous Solutions